collective-soundworks/soundworks/README.md

         welcome,
         topology
       ),
-      placement,
+      checkin,
       performance
     )
   );
 });
 ```

-For a `env` client, the file would look the same except that the socket.io namespace initialization would be `client.init('/env')`, and the modules might be different (for instance, one could imagine that the `env` clients only require a `topology` and a `performance` module).
+For a `env` client, the file would look the same except that the Web Socket namespace initialization would be `client.init('/env')`, and the modules might be different (for instance, one could imagine that the `env` clients only require a `topology` and a `performance` module).

 #### Server side